Tuscarawas County Court Records

 Searching Family Court Records

 Domestic-relations dockets are available through the same eServices docket search used for civil and criminal cases.
-In-person review is available at the Clerk’s office during regular hours.
-Written requests can be mailed to P.O.
-Box 628, New Philadelphia, OH 44663, with the appropriate copy fees enclosed.
+In-person review is available at the Clerk's office during regular hours.
+Mail written requests to P.O.
+Box 628, New Philadelphia, OH 44663, and enclose the appropriate copy fees.

 Mediation Services

-The Court of Common Pleas operates a mediation program for domestic-relations and civil disputes.
-Contact the court’s mediator for scheduling and program information:
+The Court of Common Pleas runs a mediation program for domestic-relations and civil disputes.
+Contact the court's mediator for scheduling and program information:

 Mediation Office